xl Precision

 exponential_notation Optional.
 Determines whether result is formatted in exponential notation.
 Set to TRUE to format in exponential notation.
 FALSE by default.

 maximum_significant_digits Optional.
 Determines the maximum number of significant digits to be returned.
-Default is the maximum number allowed by the edition of xlPrecision.
+Default is 100, or the user's custom maximum set in the About box, or the maximum number allowed by the edition of xlPrecision, whichever is less.

 If pwr is a non-integer, xlpPOWER may be unable to resolve an answer if maximum_significant_digits is the same as, or very close to, the maximum number of significant digits allowed by the xlPrecision edition.
 If xlpPOWER is unable to resolve an answer for this reason, it returns "#NUM!".
 For best results with non-integer powers in xlpPOWER, keep maximum_significant_digits at least 5 digits smaller than the maximum number of significant digits allowed by the xlPrecision edition.
 The default significant digits is always at least 5 digits smaller, so leaving maximum_significant_digits unspecified meets this recommendation.